FAQ

 The artist maintains all copyright and distribution rights to all Enter The Machine works.
 Enter The Machine works cannot be changed or reproduced without the artist’s written permission.

-Owners of Enter The Machine NFTs do not get:
+Owners of Enter The Machine works do not get:

-- The right to reproduce the work without official consent from the artist
+- The right to reproduce the work without written consent from the artist

-- The right to use the work in any commercial activity without official consent from the artist
+- The right to use the work in any commercial activity without written consent from the artist

 - The right to tokenize the documentation